kylezeeuwen/ds-disaster-response-pipeline/NOTES.md

   * CLASSIFIER: evaluate alternatives to demonetrate an "OR" in pipeline ?

 DEFER
+  * APP: The bundle size is significantly larger than recommended.
   * CODE QUALITY: metrics should be a class as I pass it around a lot
   * NLP STEPS: Better lemmetiser ?
   * NLP STEPS: Include POS (position of sentence) considerations when lemmatising